keshye/assignment4/README.md

 Why is timely delivery crucial in software project management, and how can project managers ensure deadlines are met?

-    Timely delivery in software project management is crucial for several reasons:

 1.Client Satisfaction: Meeting deadlines demonstrates respect for the client's time and resources.
 Timely delivery fosters trust and strengthens client relationships.